li-lab-mcgill/MixEHR-Guided/code/MixEHR-sureLDA/README.md

 See scripts [mixmimic.sh](mixmimic.sh) for training on MIMIC data

 We included the MIMIC-III data.
-To run mixehr-surelda, you will need a meta data file that contains 3 columns:
+To run mixehr-surelda, you will need a metadata file that contains 3 columns:

 1. typeId: indicates distinct data types such as ICD-9, lab test, etc with 1, 2, etc
 2. pheId: indicate the phenotype ID (e.g., lab test 1, lab test 2, etc)